Yellow fever update

 Yellow fever cases continue to be reported in Africa and South America

 Yellow fever (YF) is a viral disease spread by mosquitoes in parts of Africa, Central and South America, and in Trinidad in the Caribbean.
 YF infection can cause a serious (haemorrhagic) illness that can be fatal for humans.
-YF can be prevented by vaccination.
+Yellow fever vaccination and mosquito bite avoidance are important preventive measures against the disease.

 Advice for travellers